maclarel/ghes-hotpatch-validator/README.md

 `ghe-check-hotpatch <version>`

-EXAMPLES:
+### Examples

-   This will validate a hotpatch to 2.17.15
+   This will validate a full cluster/HA hotpatch to 2.17.15
      `$ ghe-check-cluster-hotpatch 2.17.15`

+   This will validate a standalone server hotpatch to 2.19.18
+     `$ ghe-check-hotpatch 2.19.18`

 # Notes

 - This is primarily focused on validation of the GitHub centric processes ("Unicorns") which handle all API activity and user request processing.
 - This is provided as-is, and should be used in combination with other sanity checks implemented for your deployment.
-- This currently expects the environment to be using TLS.
-If this isn't the case, it's highly recommended that you implement TLS.